| certifications | microsoft - Ross Heintzkill

 Is the MD-101 Worth It?

 IT professionals who're looking to make a career out of desktop or systems administration have probably already heard of the MD-101.
 For many companies and organizations, earning your MD-101 is one of the earliest hurdles for deciding whether or not you're serious about the career field.
+It's critical to take some Windows 10 training courses to prepare for exam day.

 The MD-101 is an intermediate-level exam, but passing it isn't guaranteed.
 So, it's probably worth knowing ahead of time whether or not the MD-101 is a worthwhile certification exam for you.
 In this post, we'll cover what the MD-101 is, what you can expect to find on the test, what career fields use or need the certification it leads to, and whether or not it's worth your time and money to pay for and take it.